Keffer-like form of the symmetric Heisenberg exchange integral: Contribution to the Landau--Lifshitz--Gilbert equation and spin wave dispersion dependence: Introduction

 This paper is organized as follows.
 In Sec.
-II presents the symmetric exchange interaction with the odd anisotropy.
+II the symmetric exchange interaction with the odd anisotropy is presented.
 In Sec.
-III shows the spin torque for the suggested interaction.
+III the spin torque for the suggested interaction is shown.
 In Sec.
-IV presents the force field appearing from the novel interaction.
+IV the force field appearing from the novel interaction is presented.
 In Sec.
-V gives the energy density describing the symmetric exchange interaction with the odd anisotropy.
+V the energy density describing the symmetric exchange interaction with the odd anisotropy is given.
 In Sec.
 VI the electric polarization caused by the suggested interaction via the spin-current model is obtained.
 Corresponding microscopic electric dipole moment is found as well.
 In Sec.
 VII some elements of the XYZ model are discussed.
 In Sec.
 VIII one of mechanisms of the Dzyaloshinskii-Moriya interaction is described.
 In Sec.
 IX contribution of the novel interaction in the dispersion dependence of the spin waves is calculated.
 In Sec.
 X a brief summary of obtained results is presented.